Concordium/concordium-rosetta/README.md

 You can also build using the provided docker file in [`tools/rosetta-cli-docker`](./tools/rosetta-cli-docker)

-It uses the default config with the following changes added:
+It uses the default configuration with the following changes added:
 - The Rosetta address is set to `172.17.0.1` which indicates that Rosetta is running locally on the host.
 - To avoid hard-coding `network_identifier` to any particular value,